sr39/gizmo-debug/scripts/gizmo_documentation.md

 **EOS\_GAMMA**: Sets the polytropic equation of state to use for gas.
 This will be used instantaneously for operator-split hydro even if cooling or complicated heating is used.
 Overridden if EOS\_HELMHOLTZ is used.
 If not set, Gamma=5/3 is used.

 **EOS\_HELMHOLTZ**: The gas will use the Timmes & Swesty 2000 equation of state (for e.g. stellar or degenerate gas equations of state).
 This is a standard Helmholtz EOS approach.
-The module was developed by David Radice; use requires explicit pre-approval.

 **MAGNETIC**: Enables magnetohydrodynamics (default is ideal MHD).
 The code will evolve magnetic fields along with everything else, evolving the induction equation, magnetic forces, etc. Specific sub-options (if you wish to disable different parts of the MHD calculation can be found in allvars.h under the "MAGNETIC" heading).
 Currently, this is done for SPH following Tricco+Price and for non-SPH methods following Gaburov+Nitadori.
 Both methods use the hyperbolic-parabolic Dedner 2002 scheme for "divergence cleaning" (maintaining the $\nabla\cdot{\bf B}=0$ constraint, which is numerically challenging).
 Snapshots will include the B-field and div.B.
 We always use the units convention $\mu_{0} = 1$ for MHD.
 The MHD code works in both "regular" and co-moving integrations.